"Being a WW Coach is a rewarding job."

 She joined up in February last year, just after attending a niece’s wedding.
 “I saw a photo of myself taken at the reception and thought, ‘Oh dear,’” she says.
 “I was quite shocked because I think I was wider than I was tall.
 I hadn’t realised I’d let myself get that big."

-She went along to a Wellness Workshop the very next weekday.
-“The day I joined, the Wellness Coach, Alison, told me, ‘The first bite tastes the same as the last, so you don’t need to eat the whole lot.’
+She went along to a WW Workshop the very next weekday.
+“The day I joined, the WW Coach, Alison, told me, ‘The first bite tastes the same as the last, so you don’t need to eat the whole lot.’
 I lived by that rule for six months until I got to Goal, and I continue to live by it now."

 A lover of bread, peanut butter and red wine, Karen tweaked her menu so it included smaller portions and lots of healthy choices.
 “Although I still had doughnuts regularly.
 I love them so much,” she admits.
 She also discovered a passion for cooking.
 “The old me never used to cook.
 I just didn’t know how to.
 I frequented the Thai restaurant at the bottom of the road at least three times every week.”